-Key areas of cooperation currently involve the stimulation and networking of regional innovation initiatives in Central and Eastern European countries along the lines of the BMBF’s Inno-Regio Programme and its follow-up programmes, "Innovative regional growth centres" and “Interregional alliances”, as well as the wide spectrum of funding measures for innovation in small and medium-sized companies.
-Apart from holding bi- and multi-lateral meetings of experts, workshops and conferences, the BMBF also supports targeted preparatory measures in order to stimulate cooperation between innovative regions in Germany and the partner countries and to establish interregional cooperation.
+Key areas of cooperation currently involved the stimulation and networking of regional innovation initiatives in Central and Eastern European countries along the lines of the BMBF’s Inno-Regio Programme and its follow-up initiatives, “Innovative regional growth centres”, and “Interregional alliances”, as well as the wide spectrum of funding measures for innovation in small and medium-sized companies.
+Apart from holding bi- and multi-lateral expert meetings, workshops and conferences, the BMBF also supports targeted preparatory measures in order to establish/improve cooperation between innovative regions in Germany and partner countries/regions (focus: interregional cooperation).

-Numerous cooperation initiatives have been established with third countries.
+Furthermore, numerous cooperation initiatives with third countries have been launched.
 The USA is Germany’s most important scientific and technological cooperation partner among all industrialised countries.
-With over 50 bilateral cooperation agreements an extensive network of German-American research projects exists.
-There are collaborations in all areas of research.
-The key areas are space flight (through the ISS) and environmental technologies.
-Among the industrial nations, Canada is an increasingly important cooperation partner for Germany in the fields of education and research.
+There are more than 50 bilateral cooperation agreements which illustrate the extensity of the German-American network of research projects.
+The key areas of collaborations are space flight (through the ISS) and environmental technologies.
+However, there are collaborations in almost all areas of research.
+Among the other industrial nations, Canada is an increasingly important cooperation partner for Germany, especially in the fields of education and research.
 Germany’s cooperation with Canada focuses on biotechnology and nanotechnology.
-In future, the subject of sustainability will be integrated more closely into the collaboration.
+In future, the subject of sustainability is foreseen to be more emphasised.

-The Russian Federation is also an important cooperation partner for Germany.
-Cooperation in research and technology is one of the main pillars of German-Russian relations.
-Special sectoral agreements have been concluded in various priority areas of cooperation which is a distinctive feature of the German-Russian partnership.
-The key topics are high-temperature superconductivity, sustainable environmental protection and the efficient use of natural resources, marine and polar research, laser research and laser technology, information and communication technologies, and biological research and biotechnology.
+Another important cooperation partner for Germany is the Russian Federation.
+In fact, cooperation in research and technology is one of the main pillars of German-Russian relations.
+Special agreements have been concluded in various priority areas of cooperation which is a distinctive feature of the German-Russian partnership.
+The key thematic subjects are high-temperature superconductivity; sustainable environmental protection and the efficient use of natural resources; marine and polar research; laser research and laser technology; information and communication technologies; and biological research and biotechnology.

-The BMBF actively supports Germany's contacts with the Asia-Pacific region through different measures in education and research policy.
-For example, currently the exchange of ideas with Japan and South Korea in the area of research and technology are intensified.
-Germany also maintains bilateral cooperation in the areas of education and research with central and southern America.
-With regard to the Mediterranean region and Africa Germany's main bilateral cooperation partners in the fields of science and research are Israel, Jordan, Egypt and South Africa.
+Finally, the BMBF actively supports as well Germany's contacts with the Asia-Pacific region through different measures in education and research policy.
+For example, currently collaborations in the area of research and technology with Japan and South Korea are intensified (exchange of ideas).
+Germany also maintains bilateral cooperation in the areas of education and research with Central and Southern America.
+With regard to the Mediterranean region and Africa, Germany's main bilateral cooperation partners in the fields of science and research are Israel, Jordan, Egypt and South Africa.
 Cooperation with further countries mainly takes place within the framework of the EU's Mediterranean partnership MoCo (Monitoring Committee for the Euro-Mediterranean Cooperation).